qbantek/freshdesk_apiclient/README.md

 #### Setup your authentication credentials

-You'll need to create your account and get its secret and key at [freshdesk](https://freshdesk.com/).
+You'll need to create your account and get the credentials at [freshdesk](https://freshdesk.com/).
 See [Authentication](https://developers.freshdesk.com/api/#authentication) for more information.

 Username and password: